awstringer1/aghq-paper-code/README.md

 # Bayesian Inference using Adaptive Gauss-Hermite Quadrature

 This repository contains the code used to implement the examples in **Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference** by Blair Bilodeau, Alex Stringer, and Yanbo Tang (equal contribution authors).
-The paper has been submitted to a journal and a [preprint](https://arxiv.org/abs/2102.06801) is available.
+A [preprint](https://arxiv.org/abs/2102.06801) is available.

 The examples all make use of the `aghq` package, available [on github](https://github.com/awstringer1/aghq) as well as `CRAN` (`install.packages("aghq")`).
 A [vignette](https://arxiv.org/abs/2101.04468) for that package is also available.